koalm/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: School of Intelligent Systems Science and Engineering </p> Jinan University (Zhuhai Campus)
+- name: School of Intelligent Systems Science and Engineering <br> Jinan University (Zhuhai Campus)
   url:  https://sisse.jnu.edu.cn/2019/0606/c12456a323903/page.htm

 # Short bio (displayed in user profile at end of posts)